Margaret (Back Translation) by Saskia Holmkvist

 postcolonial reality of community building.

-Publication title: Music as Seismographic Sound / Tracking Down the
+Title: Music as Seismographic Sound / Tracking Down the Idea of Cultural Translation

-Edited: Hinrich Sachs and Fredrik Ehlin
+Editors: Hinrich Sachs and Fredrik Ehlin

 Edition: 500